-a cash-equivalent gift card from any supplier, vendor or customer doing business with the Company).
+circumventing the restriction) of more than \$250.00 (or of any amount if the gift involves cash or a cash-equivalent gift card from any supplier, vendor, or customer doing business with the Company).
 If an attempt is made to pressure an Associate into accepting a gift exceeding \$250.00 in value, the Associate shall thank the giver and explain that it would violate the Company's policy to accept any gift for personal use and disclose the attempt to the Ethics Office.
-A gift of more than \$250.00 (e.g., tickets, phones, appliances, jackets, etc.) may not be accepted by an individual but may be accepted by the Company from vendors to be used as awards, recognition or prizes.
+A gift of more than \$250.00 (e.g., tickets, phones, appliances, jackets, etc.) may not be accepted by an individual but may be accepted by the Company from vendors to be used as awards, recognition, or prizes.
+To avoid the appearance of impropriety and to lead by example, Compliance and Risk and Financial Professionals are expected to refuse all gifts, regardless of value.
 Receiving an unauthorized gift or failing to return a gift at the instruction of the Company may be considered by the Company in determining whether to continue employment or service as an Associate of the Company.